meilisearch/documentation/learn/getting_started/algolia_migration.md

 touch script.js
 ```

-This file will hold the migration code.
+This file will contain our migration script.

 ### Install required packages